 - What is the value residing in the IT equipment you’re replacing?

-- How can you claw back some of the investment in order to offset the upfront costs of the upgrade?
+- How can you strategically procure drives in order to offset the upfront costs of the upgrade?

 - What equipment can you redeploy internally, and what can you decommission and earmark for secure remarketing?